About us

 Prof. Dr. Christopher Daase is Deputy Director at PRIF and Head of PRIF’s “International Security” research department.
 His research focuses on security policy, international institutions and political violence.

-Dr. Thomas Reinhold is a researcher at the CNTR research group “Emerging Disruptive Technologies” at PRIF and a researcher and doctoral student at the Chair of Science and Technology for Peace and Security (PEASEC) in the Department of Computer Science at TU Darmstadt.
+Dr. Thomas Reinhold is a researcher at the CNTR research group “Emerging Disruptive Technologies” at PRIF and at the Chair of Science and Technology for Peace and Security (PEASEC) in the Department of Computer Science at TU Darmstadt.
 He works on the societal impact of technology and the challenges of interaction between humans and computer systems.

 Dr. Kadri Reis is a researcher at the CNTR research group “Chemical and Biological Weapons Control” at PRIF.
 Her research focuses on the nonproliferation and disarmament of chemical and biological weapons as well as on biosecurity issues.